St. Louis disability attorney offers help to Social Security disability claimants located throughout the St. Louis metro area

 How to file your initial St. Louis Social Security disability claim

 Although we accept St. Louis Social Security disability claimants at all stages, many of our clients choose to complete their initial Social Security disability claim on their own.
-You can apply for Social Security disability benefits by filing your initial application online on the Social Security Administration’s website at http://www.socialsecurity.gov/applyfordisability/.
+You can apply for Social Security disability benefits by filing your initial application online on the Social Security Administration’s http://www.socialsecurity.gov/applyfordisability/.

 You can also telephone the Social Security Administration at 1-800-772-1213 for a telephone appointment.
 Most claimants initiate their Social Security disability claims by telephoning the Social Security Administration, and having the staff make a telephone appointment for the claims representative from the St. Louis Social Security office to call the claimant back at an appointed hour.
 Or if you prefer, an appointment can be made to go to the St. Louis Social Security office to complete an application in person.